sunwenqi10/sunwenqi10.github.io/_posts/2019-02-19-Introduction_to_Neural_Network.md

     Arguments:
-    AL -- last post-activation value, shape (1, number of examples) Y -- true vector, shape (1, number of examples) type -- problem type, stored as a text string: "binary classification" or "regression"
+    AL -- last post-activation value, shape (1, number of examples) Y -- true vector, shape (1, number of examples) type -- problem type, stored as a text string: 'binary classification' or 'regression'

     Returns:
     cost -- cross-entropy loss for classification and mean squared error for regression